scmanjarrez/imdea-controls-cli/README.md

 Dependencies
 ------------
-You do not worry about this, only run `install.sh` script.
+You do not have to worry about this, only run `install.sh` script.

 * Python 2.7
   * See [requeriments.txt]